Dindows-Systems/duckinator.net/_posts/2012-07-19-sicuro-untrusted-code-execution.markdown

 # Conclusion

-While removing things from the whitelist was trivial, it appears fixing the code execution problem is proving immensely difficult.
+While removing things from the whitelist was trivial, fixing the code execution problem is proving immensely difficult.
 I am not sure I will be able to fix it and retain all current functionality.

 I highly recommend that, once the next version is released, everyone upgrade immediately.
 This is a major security hole, and allows execution of any untrusted code that can be done through a shared library.
 This includes calls to `system()` and related functions, as mentioned above.